uber/causalml/docs/methodology.rst

 Further, :math:`y^L_1`, :math:`s^2_1`, and :math:`n_1` are the the sample mean, the sample variance, and the sample size for the treatment group in the left child node ,respectively.
 Similar notation applies to the other quantities.

+Note that this implementation deviates from the original implementation in that (1) the pruning techniques and (2) the validation method for determining the best tree size are different.

 CIT
 ~~~